Theoretical analysis of the randomized subspace regularized Newton method for non-convex optimization: Preliminaries

 As introduced in Section~\ref{sec:introduction}, random subspace techniques are used for second-order optimization methods with the aim of reducing the size of Hessian matrix.
 Here we refer to other types of subspace methods focusing on their convergence properties.

+{Cartis et al. \cite{cartis2023global} proposed a general framework to investigate a general random embedding framework for global optimization of a function $f$.
+The framework projects the original problem onto a random subspace and solves the reduced subproblem in each iteration:

+These subproblems need to be solved to some required accuracy by using a deterministic global optimization algorithm.
+This study is further expanded in \cite{cartisOtessimov} and \cite{cartis2022bound}, when $f$ has low effective dimension.}

-There are various subspace first-order methods based on coordinate descent methods (see e.g. \cite{wright2015coordinate}).
-In \cite{chen2020randomized} a randomized coordinate descent algorithm is introduced assuming some subspace decomposition which is more suitable for the $A$-norm with the preconditioner $A$.
+There are also various subspace first-order methods based on coordinate descent methods (see e.g. \cite{wright2015coordinate}).
+In \cite{chen2020randomized} a randomized coordinate descent algorithm is introduced assuming some subspace decomposition which is suited to the $A$-norm, where $A$ is a given preconditioner.
 In \cite{AdaptiveRand}, minimizing $f(\tilde{A}x)+\frac{\lambda}{2}\|x\|^2$, where $f$ is a strongly convex smooth function and $\tilde{A}$ is a high-dimensional matrix, is considered and a new randomized optimization method that can be seen as a generalization of coordinate descent to random subspaces is proposed.
 The paper \cite{grishchenko2021proximal} deals with a convex optimization problem $\min\limits_x f(x)+g(x)$, where $f$ is convex and differentiable and $g$ is assumed to be convex, non-smooth and sparse inducing such as $\|x\|_1$.
-To solve the problem, they propose a randomized proximal algorithm leveraging on structure identification: the variable space is sampled according to the structure of $g$.
+To solve the problem, they propose a randomized proximal algorithm leveraging structure identification: the variable space is sampled according to the structure of $g$.
 The approach in \cite{randomPursuit} is to optimize a smooth convex function by choosing, at each iteration a random direction on the sphere.
 Recently, in some contexts such as iteration complexity analysis, the assumption of strong convexity has been replaced by a weaker one, the PL inequality \eqref{eq:pl}.
-Indeed, \cite{kozak2021stochastic} has introduced a new first-order random subspace and proved that if the non-convex function is differentiable with a Lipschitz first derivative and satisfy the PL inequality \eqref{eq:pl} then linear convergence rate is obtained in expectation.
+Indeed, \cite{kozak2021stochastic} has introduced a new first-order random subspace and proved that if the non-convex function is differentiable with a Lipschitz first derivative and satisfies the PL inequality \eqref{eq:pl} then linear convergence rate is obtained in expectation.
 Notice that in all these papers a local linear convergence rate is only obtained when assuming that the objective function is, at least locally, strongly convex or satisfies the PL inequality.